Rounge-lab/VirMake/README.md

 This will create a basic config file and a sample table which are both needed to run the workflow.

 The last required step is to download all needed databases and external files.
+This command downloads the DRAMv database, it requiers 125 GB minimum RAM and around 35 GB of disk space.
+If this creates problems or you want to download it yourself, follow instruction within the `workflow/rules/download.smk`.
-This can be done by:
+Downloading the databases can be done with the command:

     Usage: virmake.py download [OPTIONS]          % Requiers the database location to be provided.